gristlabs/grist-help/help/blog/2020-11-hacker-friendly-spreadsheet.md

 <div class="side-image" markdown="span">[![Plimpton 322 tablet](images/Plimpton322.jpg)](https://en.wikipedia.org/wiki/Plimpton_322)</div>
 <div markdown="span">

-And if Grist doesn't fit what you need yet, there are other open-source spreadsheet projects.
+Spreadsheets have evolved a lot since [Babylonian times](https://en.wikipedia.org/wiki/Plimpton_322).
-[Gnumeric](http://www.gnumeric.org/) and [Calc](https://en.m.wikipedia.org/wiki/LibreOffice_Calc) are venerable standalone
+In open-source, [Gnumeric](http://www.gnumeric.org/) and [Calc](https://en.m.wikipedia.org/wiki/LibreOffice_Calc) are venerable standalone
 Excel replacements.
-[Ethercalc](https://github.com/audreyt/ethercalc/) is a node.js-based spreadsheet developed by Audrey Tang, now Taiwan's Digital Minister, extending work they did with Dan Bricklin on SocialCalc.
-[LuckySheet](https://github.com/mengshukeji/Luckysheet) is a spreadsheet widget with lots of bells and whistles.
+[LuckySheet](https://github.com/mengshukeji/Luckysheet) is a shot at a clone of that standalone experience in the browser.
-[Baserow](https://baserow.io/) is a Django-based project that has been posting on Hacker News and looks promising for large tables.
+[Ethercalc](https://github.com/audreyt/ethercalc/) is a real-time collaborative spreadsheet, developed by Audrey Tang, now Taiwan's Digital Minister, extending work they did with Dan Bricklin on SocialCalc.
-And Babylonian mathematicians in 1800 BC were using the open "clay tablet" platform to [distribute tabular information](https://en.wikipedia.org/wiki/Plimpton_322), so there's always that to fall back on!
+There's so much Excel-inspired work that we've been really pleased to see closed-source hosts like Airtable proving the value of hybrid spreadsheet/database models (like Grist's own).
+Just as Babylonian clay tablets were, we hope that Grist will prove a sturdy data storage and presentation infrastructure that can survive for years (and centuries?) to come.

 </div>
 </div>